api-platform/docs/tutorial/api.md

 * [Execute async jobs and create micro-service architectures using RabbitMQ](https://github.com/php-amqplib/RabbitMqBundle) (RabbitMQBundle)

-Keep in mind that you can use your preferred client-side technology: API Platform is tested and approved with React, Angular 1 & 2, Ionic and Swift but can work with any language able to send HTTP requests (even COBOL can do that).
+Keep in mind that you can use your favorite client-side technology: API Platform is tested and approved with React, Angular 1 & 2, Ionic and Swift but can work with any language able to send HTTP requests (even COBOL can do that).

 To go further, the API Platform team maintains a demo application showing more advanced use cases like leveraging serialization